BU-EC500-SP15/iot-ui-bigdata/README.md

 ![Tree Management](https://raw.githubusercontent.com/BU-EC500-SP15/iot-ui-bigdata/master/Docs/Edit.png)

-You can easily filter or search the visualization if you know the name of a specific resource, resource type, or attribute.

 In order to be more real-time we’ve added the option to refresh the tree.
 The user can choose to either refresh the whole tree, thereby incurring a potentially large time penalty, OR choose to merely update the current node along with a user-specified level depth to render.
 This results in a MUCH quicker render while still giving the user the real-time data they want.
 We feel this is a very good trade-off between functionality and usability.